African Economic Conference: Development community calls for universal vaccine access to mitigate impact of Omicron, other Covid-19 variants

 He added: “We are seeing…worrying signs of an uneven global economic recovery…Countries across Africa need new access to finance and debt relief measures, innovative financing solutions as well as more tailored support to transition to a green economy as well as the potential to leverage digital technology to address acute development challenges.”

-Kevin Urama, Acting Chief Economist and Vice-President at the African Development Bank, stressed how the pandemic continued to have a huge socio-economic impact on Africa.
+Kevin Urama, Acting Chief Economist and Vice President, Economic Governance and Knowledge Management, at the African Development Bank, stressed how the pandemic continued to have a huge socio-economic impact on Africa.
 He said the Bank stood ready to support African countries as they rebuild their economies.
 “This has heightened the need for transformative domestic reforms.
 Challenges to Africa’s financing development must be tackled collectively,” he said.

 JOIN OUR PULSE COMMUNITY!